charlesmchen/WeView2/TutorialConcepts.md

 * Changes to the __frame__ effect the __bounds__ and vice versa.
 * WeView layout generally uses the __frame__ property.
 * __frame__ values are expressed in _points_, not _pixels_.
 On a Retina device, a _point_ is 2 _pixels_.
+* The z-order Subviews reflects the order in which they were added to their superview.
+That is, if two subviews overlap, the subview added first will be rendered behind the subview added second.

 <!-- TEMPLATE END -->